CaptOrb/tweetAnalysis/README.md

 - percentage of users who have pro vax stances: 41.104653%

 4)
-- Our stance assignment alogorithm correctly assigns stances to 95% of users in the data set 100% of the time, in terms of labelling someone as "pro vax" with a positive number less than 1000, or "anti vax" with a negative number greater than -1000 (which was checked and confirmed in part 4a and 4b, where each of the users who were assigned a stance produced accurate results).
-The weight of the stance that each user recieved may not be completely accurate, as certain users who seemed to only retweet pro vax evangellists might only have a stance of 600 or 700, when they deserve to have a stance of 1000, and the same results appeared for anti vaxxers deserving of a stance of -1000 but were actually assigned a stance of around -800.
+- Our stance assignment algorithm correctly assigns stances to 95% of users in the data set 100% of the time, in terms of labelling someone as "pro vax" with a positive number less than 1000, or "anti vax" with a negative number greater than -1000 (which was checked and confirmed in part 4a and 4b, where each of the users who were assigned a stance produced accurate results).
+The weight of the stance that each user received may not be completely accurate, as certain users who seemed to only retweet pro vax evangelists might only have a stance of 600 or 700, when they deserve to have a stance of 1000, and the same results appeared for anti vaxxers deserving of a stance of -1000 but were actually assigned a stance of around -800.

 4a & 4b)
 - see 100Users.txt